MEET OUR TEAM

 Adaptive Fitness Specialist

 Judy Morales is a graduate of Marymount University.
 Judy received her Bachelor's Degree in Health science, with emphasis on health promotion.
 She finished her degree requirements by completing a semester long internship at LCF Kids, working in adaptive fitness.
 She worked along the founder/CEO Ricardo Cunningham, learning and getting one on one training from him as an intern and then joined the LCF Kids team.
-She is now on her fifth year of adaptive fitness coaching, teaching students from ages 2 - 24 years old.
+She is now on her sixth year of adaptive fitness coaching, teaching students from ages 2 - 24 years old.

 Judy's passion to work with kids began during her high school years.
 She volunteered at an elementary school’s fifth grade class, where she worked with mainstream kids; and she also volunteered for school events at Kenmore middle school where she was able to help children with special needs.
 She is devoted to helping all children gain confidence, learn life-changing skills and achieve their health and fitness goals.
 Judy is passionate about her work and looks forward to continuing to make a difference in the lives of the children at LCF Kids